adamleithp/jamstack-translate/README.md

 #### What does this package do?
 * Translates all strings inside `<t>Some String</t>`
 * Supports all file types.
-* Copies translated/non-translated copies of your applications files into a folder of your choice.
+* Copies your source files into a generated/translated folder of your choice.

-Here we can see an example.
+* Generate a named JSON file with all your translations.
+* Load specified JSON file to generate files.

+#### Example

 ##### Before...
 ```